the1lab/1lab/src/Realisability/PCA.lagda.md

 situations where it is important to be clear *which* of these two roles a given $x : \bA$ is serving.

-Applying a program to a given value may not result in a value--- execution could diverge, for example.
-We think of an arbitrary application like $\tt{f}~ \tt{x}$ as a **computation**, which may or may not produce a value--- if it does produce a value, then it comes from exactly one value in $\bA$.
+Applying a program to a given value may not result in a value --- execution could diverge, for example.
+We think of an arbitrary application like $\tt{f}~ \tt{x}$ as a **computation**, which may or may not produce a value --- if it does produce a value, then it comes from exactly one value in $\bA$.

 :::{.definition #values-in-a-pca alias="programs-in-a-pca"}